| The sections to be presented will

 ice cubes per day.
 Therapy with oral iron abolished

+the pica within three weeks.
 A 53-year-old female who had a partial

 gastrectomy 15 years prior to evaluation had demonstrated